-As unimportant as you may think the font to be (we can totally excuse you for forgetting all about it after all the endless all-nighters you’ve pulled for your dissertation), it’s still a very vital part of your dissertation.
+As unimportant as you may think the dissertation font style to be (we can totally excuse you for forgetting all about it after all the endless all-nighters you’ve pulled for your dissertation), it’s still a very vital part of your dissertation.
 The font is what determines the readability of your assignment and if you get that wrong, be prepared to get low grades on your dissertation.
-So then, which is the best font for your dissertation that can save you from the predicament of poor scores?
+So then, which is the perfect dissertation font for writing that can save you from the predicament of poor scores?
 Let’s find out.

-Times New Roman – Is it ‘The One’?
+Times New Roman – Is it ‘The One Fonts for Dissertation’?

 If you have typed just about any academic assignment on your personal computer, you already know that most of your teachers have been irrevocably in love with the font called ‘Times New Roman.’
 And sure enough, they have good reasons to prefer it.

-Classified as serif font (fonts that have a slight projection towards the end of each letter), the Times New Roman was originally designed for The Times newspaper of London.
-It is much appreciated for its formal style and aesthetic, which is why most universities prescribe this font for writing all sorts of academic assignments, including dissertations.
+Classified as a serif font (fonts that have a slight projection towards the end of each letter), the Times New Roman was originally designed for The Times newspaper of London.
+It is much appreciated for its formal style and aesthetic, which is why most universities prescribe this font for writing all sorts of academic dissertation help, including dissertations and thesis.

 That’s not all.
-Times New Roman is also your safest option as it is least likely to offend your supervisors and assessors.
+Times New Roman is also your safest dissertation font for writing as it is least likely to offend your supervisors and assessors.
 It is also quite readable and legible on screen, making it an overall good choice.

 So then what should you use if the classic and safest Times New Roman font is a questionable choice?
 We turn our sights to sans serif fonts.

-Sans Serif Fonts – The New Age Choice For Your Dissertation
+Sans Serif Fonts for Dissertation – The New Age Choice

-Sans serif fonts are the ones that do not have the slight protrusion at the end of each letter which is so characteristic of the serif fonts.
+Sans serif fonts are the ones that do not have a slight protrusion at the end of each letter which is so characteristic of the serif fonts.
 Sans serif fonts are generally easy on the eye and look especially good on screen.
-These include popular styles such as Calibri, Helvetica, Arial, Verdana and more.
+These include popular styles such as the Calibri, Helvetica, Arial, and Verdana fonts for the dissertation.

 There are a couple of other problems with sans serif fonts as well.
 They don’t look particularly good in print due to their lighter design (serif fonts are bolder).
 Moreover, if you wish to write certain portions of your dissertation in italics, then sans-serif fonts can prove to be problematic.
 In sans serif fonts, italics are often simply portrayed as slanted letters rather than truly being italicized as they are supposed to be.

 Now, this is confusing, right?
-We haven’t arrived at a definite conclusion regarding which font should be used for your dissertation.
-So what now then?
-How do you know which font to use?
+We haven’t arrived at a definite conclusion regarding which font should be used for your dissertation headings.
+So, what now then?
+How do you know which dissertation font style to use?
 We’ve got you covered there too.

-Tips That Can Help You Choose The Right Font Style
+Tips That Can Help You Choose the Right Font Style for Dissertation

-- Keep an eye on the way the numerals are aligned with the texts in your chosen font style.
-For example, if you try to be different and choose any of the acceptable font styles such as Palatino, Garamond, Schoolbook, Century, Georgia, Cambria, Constantia and Minion Pro, you should make sure that you pick one whose numbers align neatly.
-Certain of these fonts (Constantia and Georgia to be precise) make use of non-aligning numerals, which means that the numerals may stand below or above the base line of the text.
-While this looks good in blocks of text, in tables and other figures, it can lead to a lot of confusion.
+Keep an eye on the way the numerals are aligned with the texts in your chosen font style.
+For example, if you try to be different and choose any of the acceptable font styles such as Palatino, Garamond, Schoolbook, Century, Georgia, Cambria, Constantia, and Minion Pro, you should make sure that you pick one whose numbers align neatly.
+Certain of these fonts (Constantia and Georgia to be precise) make use of non-aligning numerals, which means that the numerals may stand below or above the baseline of the text.
+While this looks good in blocks of text, tables, and other figures, it can lead to a lot of confusion.

-Use a different font style for the headings in your dissertation and a different one for the paragraphs.
+Use a different dissertation font style for the headings and a different one for the paragraphs.
 This will help in putting the spotlight on the headings so that they become easily noticeable.
 It will also bring about an increase in the readability of your dissertation as using different fonts will make it easier for the examiner’s eyes to move on from one heading to the next without any problem.
 The best way to create striking yet pleasing to the eye contrast in fonts is by using a sans serif heading with a serif body text.
-Some combinations that are quite popular include – Helvetica with Garamond, Arial Narrow with Times New Roman and so on and so forth.
+Some combinations that are quite a popular include – Helvetica with Garamond, Arial Narrow with Times New Roman, and so on and so forth.